Commander Jean Marie Sullivan

 Cdr Sullivan’s shore assignments include the Navy’s Washington D.C.
 Intern Program, Director of Women’s Policy and Chief of Naval Personnel speechwriter, Defense Legislative Fellow for Senator Barbara Mikulski (MD-D), Special Assistant to Chief of Naval Operations, and the Director of the Commander’s Action Group for the Commander, U.S. Naval Forces Europe and Africa and Commander, NATO Joint Force Command Naples.
 During this assignment she helped the Commander develop and execute strategic policy supporting U.S. and NATO efforts.
 Cdr Sullivan also served as a White House Social Aide during President George W. Bush tenure.

 She has a Master’s Degree in Organizational Management from George Washington University.

-CDR Rule’s personal awards include the Joint Service Commendation Medal, Navy and Marine Corps Commendation Medal (6 awards), and the Navy and Marine Corps Achievement Medal (2 awards).
+Her personal decorations include the Defense Meritorious Service Medal, the Meritorious Service Medal, the Navy and Marine Corps Commendation Medal (seven awards), and the Navy and Marine Corps Achievement Medal.